 Completed copies of the application form, together with the appropriate fee should be returned to:

-Cheques should be made payable to Daventry District Council.
+Cheques should be made payable to West Northamptonshire Council.

 For further advice about the regulatory process, or assistance with the application, please use the link below to leave a message and an officer will contact you.